Tobin-jn/coen-collection-be/README.md

 ### About

-This is the user database to store users and favorited selectiond for the [Coen Collection](https://coen-collection.herokuapp.com/) app.
+This is the user database to store users and favorited selections for the [Coen Collection](https://coen-collection.herokuapp.com/) app.

 ### See it Live